Red Maple

 Description

 Also called swamp maple or soft maple, red maple is a member of the soapberry family (Sapindaceae, previously Aceraceae).
 It is a large tree that can grow to 125 feet, but typically 60-90 feet, and it can reach a maximum age of 150 years¹.
 The gray bark on young stems is smooth and rough, but not furrowed as on older stems.
-Its leaves have three main lobes and sometimes two smaller lobes.
+Its leaves are attached on opposite sides of the stem and have three main lobes and sometimes two smaller lobes.
 Leaves have doubly serrated (two sized teeth) margins and are green on the upper surface and typically whitish on the lower surface.
 The leaf petioles are often reddish.
 Leaves turn bright red in the fall.
-Male and female flowers are on the same plant and open before leaves develop in the early spring.
+Male and female flowers are on the same plant or on separate plants and open before leaves develop in the early spring 9.
 Fruits are double samaras, 0.75 in long, that are shed in late spring or early summer.

 Lower (left) and upper leaf surfaces of red maple against gray bark. @ Z. Akulova, 2015.
 CalPhotos²